 Did you know that the loading speed of website content depends on the distance between the user and the website hosting server?
 To improve page delivery speed worldwide and reduce bandwidth usage, a network of distributed data centers is used.
 These data centers employ a caching system that temporarily stores copies of website files in the nearby proxy server for the user.
 This is where a Content Delivery Network (CDN) plays an important role.
 Let’s start by understanding what a CDN is.

-A content delivery network (CDN) is a network of geographically dispersed servers designed to accelerate web content delivery by bringing it closer to users.
-These data centers utilize caching, which temporarily stores file copies, allowing faster access to internet content through nearby servers.
+A content delivery network is a network of geographically dispersed servers (be it dedicated, shared, VPS or cloud server hosting) designed to accelerate web content delivery by bringing it closer to users.
+These data centers use caching, which temporarily stores file copies, allowing faster access to internet content through nearby servers.
 CDNs cache images, web pages, and videos on proxy servers that are located close to the physical locations of users.
 This means you can perform various tasks like watching movies, downloading software, checking bank balances, posting on social media, or making purchases without enduring long loading times.

 To illustrate, a CDN functions like an ATM, providing fast and efficient access to cash with machines conveniently situated at various locations.